alpdenizz/IcefireTestAssignment/README.md

 * Javascript for UI

 ### How to run

+### For API
-java -jar bidibidi.jar
+java -jar TestAssignment-0.0.1-SNAPSHOT.jar
-After this the application will listen http://localhost:8080/
+After this API will listen http://localhost:8080/

+### For UI
+npm install live-server
+live-server --port=8081
+After this UI is opened http://127.0.0.1:8081/

 ### How to build
 You can import it your IDE as a Maven project.
 In Eclipse: Import -> Maven -> Existing Maven projects You can find more in: https://spring.io/guides/gs/serving-web-content/

+#### Rules
+After you running both UI and API
+1. In UI, put your text into input area, then encrypt it with clicking "Encrypt" button.
+In the end, encryption will be stored in the table below.
+2. From the table, you can click an encrypted value.
+It will load it into the input area.
+You can decrypt it with clicking "Decrypt" button.
+This will show the result value in the input area.
+Or you can click "Encrypt", it will do rule 1.
+3. Text used for both operations must not be empty.

 #### API
 1. Encrypt a text value and save it to DB